krlxfm/website/resources/assets/markdown/contract.md

 Reschedule requests are only permitted under the following circumstances:

 - You are assigned a time that creates a scheduling conflict, as declared on your show application.
 - You are assigned a time that creates a scheduling conflict that you were became aware of after applications closed.
+(You can continue to edit your schedule after you submit your application.)
 - You have found another show that will switch times with you.
 - Special circumstances arise and the Programming Director has approved a reschedule request.